Goals and curriculum

 - Understand state and regional administrative control of Emergency Medicine Systems.

 Fellows who have previously completed an EM residency operate on a two-year curriculum.
-Those who have completed a Pediatric residency function as a junior faculty in their third year.
+Those who have completed a Pediatric residency function as a junior faculty in their second and third year.
 There is more than sufficient time and support to complete all requirements of the ABP and ACGME relevant to fellowship.